diegoreis42/room/README.md

 This project is in his very beginning and it don't have many features implemented yet.
 The following list aims to address some desired features:

-- [] Efficient ASCII image processing;
+- [x] Efficient ASCII image processing;
-- [] ASCII processing integrated with ratatui;
+- [x] ASCII processing integrated with ratatui;
 - [] TCP ~or UDP~ server to share data;
 - [] Accepting audio streams and share it through TCP.
 - [] Beautiful and easy TUI

-With this five points addreseds a `0.1` version could be released and became available to use.
+With this five points addresseds a `0.1` version could be released and became available to use.